Chevrolet Tahoe: Military applications

 When production of the CUCV II ended in 2000, GM redesigned it to coincide with civilian truck offerings.
 The CUCV nomenclature was changed to Light Service Support Vehicle in 2001.
 In 2005, LSSV production switched to AM General, a unit of MacAndrews and Forbes Holdings.
-The LSSV is a GM-built Chevrolet Silverado 1500, Chevrolet Silverado 2500 HD, Chevrolet Tahoe, or Chevrolet Suburban that is powered by 5.3 for the Tahoe, 6.0 for the Suburban, and a Duramax 6.6 liter turbo diesel engine for The pickup trucks.
-As GM has periodically redesigned its civilian trucks and SUVs from 2001 to the present, LSSVs have also been updated cosmetically.
+The LSSV is a GM-built Chevrolet Silverado 2500 HD, Chevrolet Tahoe, or Chevrolet Suburban that is powered by the 5.3 L V8 for the Tahoe, 6.0 L V8 for the Suburban, and a Duramax 6.6 L V8 turbo diesel engine for the pickup trucks.
+As GM has periodically redesigned its civilian trucks and SUVs since 2001, LSSVs have also been updated cosmetically.

-The militarization of standard GM trucks/SUVs to become LSSVs includes exterior changes such as CARC paint (Forest Green, Desert Sand, or 3-color Camouflage), blackout lights, military bumpers, a brush guard, a NATO slave receptacle/NATO trailer receptacle, a pintle hook, tow shackles and a 24/12 volt electrical system.
+The militarization of standard GM trucks/SUVs to become LSSVs includes exterior changes such as CARC paint (Forest Green, Desert Sand, or 3-color Camouflage), blackout lights, military bumpers, a brush guard, a NATO slave receptacle/NATO trailer receptacle, a pintle hook, tow shackles and a 24/12-volt electrical system.
 The dashboard has additional controls and dataplates.
 The truck also can be equipped with weapon supports in the cab, cargo tie down hooks, folding troop seats, pioneer tools, winches, and other military accessories.
-In the Canadian Army these vehicles are nicknamed "Milverado".
+In the Canadian Army, these vehicles are nicknamed "Milverados".

 The Enhanced Mobility Package (EMP) option adds an uprated suspension, 4-wheel anti-lock brakes, a locking rear differential, beadlock tires, a tire pressure monitoring system and other upgrades.
 About 2,000 LSSV units have been sold to U.S. and international military and law enforcement organizations.